quantum-visualizations/qmsolve/README.md

 ```
 python 3D_four_gaussian_wells.py
 ```
 This example serves to illustrate how to use the 3D solver.
 The results for other number of Gaussian wells are presented in [this video](https://www.youtube.com/watch?v=eCk8aIIEZSg).
-Gaussian wells are preferred as didactic examples because they are absence of a singularity in their potential makes the computations easier.
+Gaussian wells are preferred as didactic examples because the absence of a singularities in its potential makes the computations easier.
 For realistic atomic examples, you can take a look at `3D_hydrogen_atom.py` and `3D_dihydrogen_cation.py` which use Coulomb potential.

 Furthermore, in the hydrogen atom example you can turn on an electric field to visualize the [Stark effect](https://en.wikipedia.org/wiki/Stark_effect), or a magnetic field in  `3D_hydrogen_atom_magnetic_field.py` to visualize the [Zeeman effect](https://en.wikipedia.org/wiki/Zeeman_effect).